 As previously mentioned, CBD is completely legal in the UK.
 Therefore, it should not show up on a hair follicle test.
 If you consume a form of CBD that's completely free from THC, you should be in the clear.

 With the variety of drug testing options available, you might be subjected to a urine test.
-Cannabis urine tests utilise a rapid-test system.
+Cannabis urine tests utilize a rapid-test system.
 This means that you could have your results in a matter of minutes.

 However, don't let this scare you.
-Most cannabis urine tests are used to detect the presence of THC in your system.
+Most cannabis tests are used to detect the presence of THC in your system.
 Therefore, if you consume a reliable form of CBD, from a reputable manufacturer, you should have nothing to fear.

-Police drug tests in the UK
+Police tests in the UK

-Police in the UK can now subject individuals to roadside drug tests.
+Police in the UK can now subject individuals to roadside tests.
 This usually involves a saliva test, where people are generally tested for cannabis and cocaine.
 However, CBD enthusiasts should have nothing to fear.